 Dr. Light Shriner has had a cross disciplinary training and she approaches the preparation of teachers and other future professionals in a similar manner across all age ranges and settings.
 She has a Ph.D. in Educational Psychology with an Emphasis in Special Education and Severe Disabilities and is a BCBA-D (Board Certified Behavior Analyst at the Doctoral Level).
 She has been trained in applied behavior analysis, augmentative and alternative communication, special education, educational psychology, and therapeutic recreation.
-She has expertise working with individuals with moderate to severe intellectual and physical disabilities, individuals with challenging behaviors, and individuals with disabilities on the autism spectrum.
+She has expertise working with individuals with autism, moderate to severe intellectual and physical disabilities, individuals with challenging behaviors.
 She values inclusive collaborations, family involvement, respectful language, and curricular adjustments or accommodations to support people with disabilities and their families.

 BCBA-D (Board Certification in Behavior Analysis as the Doctoral Level), Applied Behavior Analysis, Behavior Analysis Certification Board, 2014

 Within her position as an Assistant Clinical Professor, Dr. Light Shriner supports the Department of Special Education by teaching core courses and supervising future educators in practicum settings.
 Dr. Light Shriner's specific research interests include identifying and implementing appropriate interventions to teach functional communication alternatives to challenging behavior and the use of visual supports to increase understanding of language and expectations of children, youth, and adults with challenging behavior and/or autism.
 She is also interested in investigating ways of teaching appropriate adult social skills to individuals with high functioning autism by teaching college students to be effective peer mentors and coaches.